Sabotage: After World War II

 From 1948 to 1960, the Malayan Communists committed numerous effective acts of sabotage against the British Colonial authorities, first targeting railway bridges, then hitting larger targets such as military camps.
 Most of their efforts were intended to weaken Malaysia's colonial economy and involved sabotage against trains, rubber trees, water pipes, and electric lines.
 The Communists' sabotage efforts were so successful that they caused backlash among the Malaysian population, who gradually withdrew support for the Communist movement as their livelihoods became threatened.

 In Mandatory Palestine from 1945 to 1948, Jewish groups opposed British control.
 Though that control was to end according to the United Nations Partition Plan for Palestine in 1948, the groups used sabotage as an opposition tactic.
 The Haganah focused their efforts on camps used by the British to hold refugees, and radar installations that could be used to detect illegal immigrant ships.
 The Stern Gang and the Irgun used terrorism and sabotage against the British government and against lines of communications.
 In November 1946, the Irgun and Stern Gang attacked a railroad twenty-one times in a three-week period, eventually causing shell-shocked Arab railway workers to strike.
 The 6th Airborne Division was called in to provide security as a means of ending the strike.

+In Cyprus

+Sabotage against British Forces was one of the primary methods used by EOKA during the Cyprus liberation campaign in order to weaken the British posture on Cyprus.
+One of the more famous sabotage operations undertaken by EOKA was at RAF Akrotiri where 3 members of the organisation entered the base and placed multiple bombs undetected, destroying 4 English Electric Canberra aircraft and one de Havilland Venom aircraft.